JasonBaier/ci3-fire-starter/README.md

 <a name="settings"></a>
 ## SETTINGS

-Adding additional setting fields couldn't be any easier.
+Adding additional site owner-configurable setting fields couldn't be any easier.
 Simply add a new entry in the 'settings' table of the database with the information below.
 The script then does all the work and adds the setting fields to the form automatically.
 There's no need to modify the form yourself!